gfauredev/nixos-config/README.md

 - `chntpw` # Edit an installed Windows registry
 - `veracrypt` # Multiplatform encryption

+# Optional flakes

+> These are packages I don’t want in my config but will eventually \
+> install with `nix profile install URL`

+- `github:Wazzaps/fingerpaint` # Use touchpad to draw

 ## Non-redistributable packages

 > These are packages that require downloading assets from various places \